cross-seed/cross-seed.org/docs/tutorials/linking.md

 [data-based matching](data-based-matching.md).
 When linking is enabled, **all** injected torrents will be linked, even perfect matches.

+If you have multiple clients configured, `cross-seed` will link matches into the first valid linkDir.
+Custom routing is not supported at this time.

 :::info

 In order to prevent collisions, `cross-seed` organizes linked torrents into